 Mexico is a country with an incredibly rich and diverse music scene.
-From Mariachi bands to pop singers, many famous vocalists hail from Mexico or have Mexican heritage.
-So much so, that you might be surprised at how many of your favorite artists hail from Mexico.
+From Mariachi bands to pop singers, many famous vocalists come from there or have Mexican heritage.
+So much so, that you might be surprised at how many of your favorite artists are Mexicans.

 In this post, we’ll look at 25 of the greatest and most famous Mexican singers that blessed the world with their stunning vocals.
 Let’s get started.

 1. Selena Quintanilla-Pérez

 Arguably the best Mexican singer of all time, Selena Quintanilla-Pérez, professionally known as Selena, was a legend.
 Selling over 18 million records over her career, she undoubtedly helped pave the way for many Latino singers to be as successful.